HimanshuAwasthi95/Blog/blog/Pandas_A_Powerful_tool_of_DataAnalysis.md

 3              Blog bapu4a
 dtype: object
 ```
-We can use seprator too,
+We can use seprator b/w strings,
 ```
 In [12]: name.str.cat(standard,join='outer', sep=' ;')
 Out[12]: